WHAT IS THE NAATI CERTIFICATION?

 Translator certification and credentials:

 - Advanced Translator (Senior) – Formerly Level 5

 - Advanced Translator – Formerly Level 4

-- Professional Translator – Formerly Level 3
+- Certified Translator – Formerly Level 3 or Professional Translator

 - Paraprofessional Translator – Formerly Level 2 no similar Certification provided by NAATI

-Interpreter accreditation and credentials:
+Interpreter certification and credentials:

 - Conference Interpreter (Senior) – Formerly Level 5